bioimage-io/spec-bioimage-io/README.md

 Can be `null` if the implementation is not framework specific.

 ### `model`

-- `source`
-  Language and framework specific implementation.
+ - `source`: Language and framework specific implementation.
 This can either point to a local implementation:
   `<relative path to file>:<identifier of implementation within the source file>`

   or the implementation in an available dependency: